spawaskar-cora/cora-docs/docs/forensics-anthro-guide/field-attributes.md

 To enter or edit data, you must go to *Actions* → Edit

 **CT Scanned**
-* Check box if element has been CT scanned
+* Check this box if element has been CT scanned

 **X-ray Scanned**
-* Check box if element has been x-rayed
+* Check this box if element has been x-rayed

 **Clavicle Triage**
-* Check box if element has been triaged for chest radiograph comparison
+* Check this box if element has been triaged for chest radiograph comparison

 **Measured**
 * Box will automatically be checked when any measurements are saved under the **Measurements** analysis